 - Excluded Sources: This section would list any of the excluded sources that were added during the setup.

-The third layer is a relatively new tool in Turnitin, called e-rater.
+The third layer is called e-rater.
 This tool, if selected by the instructor when setting up the assignment, will allow Turnitin to denote any grammar, mechanics, usage, style, and spelling errors in the submission.
 These errors will also be marked as feedback on the paper in the review window, allowing you to easily see these mistakes.

 The last section consists of two options: download and information.
 The information button will provide you with an overview of the submission details, including Submission ID (sometimes needed for support tickets); Submission date and time; File name, extension, and size; character count, word count and page count; as well as grade/feedback information associated with that submission.